Training

 Furthermore, you must include a schedule for regular check-ins to track progress.
 This will open up the floor for communication and feedback.
 Use this time to see if they need additional support or if they have clarifications.
 In addition, consider conducting temperature checks.
 In some cases, employees may accept the PIP, but in reality, they use this to buy time before they jump ship to another organization.
 So check-ins are an excellent time to gauge whether an employee is still in it to stay or just doing it to delay their departure from the company.

-Aside from goals and schedules, an effective PIP must also include the type of training and support the employee can expect from the company.
-While the goal is for the employee to carry out the PIP, the onus is on the manager to provide assistance, support, and training.
+An effective PIP must include goals and schedules as well as the type of training and support the employee can expect from the company.
+While the goal is for the employee to carry out the PIP, the manager is responsible for providing assistance, support, and training.

 Sometimes, training can be as simple as shadowing another team member excelling in a similar role.
 The PIP documentation should include whatever training and support is agreed to